ErikGXDev/discord-bot-cdn/README.md

 # Discord Bot CDN

-Discord Bot CDN is a Node.js program that allows you to store files up to 25mb using Discord's CDN and a Discord bot.
+Discord Bot CDN is a Node.js program that allows you to store files (25mb limit per file) using Discord's CDN and a Discord bot.
 It works by having a web server that allows file uploads, which then get uploaded by a bot to the Discord CDN.
 The CDN links get shortened using a base26 encoding (all letters from a to z).

 ## Installation